BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

     ![Untitled](images/Untitled 10.png)

-- Now that our website has deployed successfully 👇, the next step is to provision a Computer Vision Resource that will help us analyze our image.
+- Now that our website has deployed successfully 👇, the next step is to provision a Computer Vision Resource that will help us analyse our image.

 ![Untitled](images/Untitled 11.png)

 ## Provisioning a Computer Vision resource

 Computer Vision is a field in Artificial Intelligence that allows applications to gain insights on digital images or videos.
-Azure has a pre-trained computer vision service provides pre-built computer vision capabilities.
+Azure pre-trained computer vision service provides pre-built computer vision capabilities.
 In this next step, we will provision an Azure Computer Vision Resource:

 - Let’s go back to the [Azure Portal](https://portal.azure.com/) whereby we will create a Computer Vision resource.